The Best Ivy League Schools For Engineering

 • Mechanical Operations & Systems Engineering

-Dartmouth Engineering aims to “prepare the next generation of leaders to solve problems through engineering thinking, research, and innovation with human-centered impact.”
+Dartmouth Engineering aims to “prepare the next generation of leaders to solve problems through engineering thinking, research, and innovation with human-centred impact.”
 The school encourages students to learn without boundaries, improve the human condition, learn by doing, enjoy a healthy environment, and aspire to entrepreneurship.

 You’ll learn in small teams at Dartmouth and work with faculty, workshops, labs, and staff.
-The school offers three different bachelor’s degrees for engineering students: a Bachelor of Arts, Bachelor of Engineering, or a Dual degree.
+The school offers three different bachelor’s degrees for engineering students: a Bachelor of Arts, a Bachelor of Engineering, or a Dual degree.

 Brown University